klaidliadon/umbrella-content/en/communications/radios-and-satellite-phones/advanced/s_dangers-of-tracking.md

 index: 2
 title: Dangers of Tracking
 ---
-Satellite phones can be tracked.
+# Satellite phones can be tracked

 ## Through radio frequency emissions